elocnatsirt/tcs-notes/README.md

 **Features**:

 * Add, view, edit, & delete notes.
+* Allows taking a picture & attaching to note on mobile.
 * Ability to share notes on Android/iOS (copy to clipboard on others).
 * Basic form validation.
 * Uses [Hive](https://docs.hivedb.dev/) for persistence.